-In the past 15 years:
+In the past five years:

-Learn more about Fulbright scholars at Naz on the Fulbright website
+Learn more about Fulbright scholars at Naz.

 Nazareth's Casa Hispana, Casa Italiana, and French House offer immersive experiences right on campus, including foreign films and cooking classes.
 These cultural centers also draw people from the community who further enrich our events.
 The French House is also a residence hall for 13 students interested in French language or Francophone culture and hosts frequent dinners, lectures, theatrical readings, and exhibits.

 Build your expertise in world knowledge through any of these Nazareth majors or minors: Asian studies, international studies, international business, modern foreign language, Chinese, French, German, Italian, Spanish, religious studies, Teaching English to Speakers of Other Languages (TESOL).

 Learn and grow by connecting with students and scholars from around the globe who come to Nazareth.
 In one year's time, more than 270 students, faculty, and staff from 35 countries study, conduct research, and teach at Nazareth.
 You can even choose to live in our Global Commons in Medaille Hall, an intentional community of American and international students.
 Programs organized by resident assistants, faculty, staff, and the Center for International Education promote intercultural understanding.

 Annemarie Tiburzi, an international business major, studied in Valencia in spring 2014 and interned at the Read about her experience..